Roof restoration cost is approximately one-third of a new roof. Both tile and metal roofing can be restored and the results may surprise you.

 If your roof is in bad shape, stop before you get a new one and consider roof restoration!

 What is roof restoration?

-Restoring a tile roof consists of replacing broken tiles, repointing where necessary, water-blasting the entire roof and valleys and painting.
+Tile roof restoration consists of replacing broken tiles, repointing where necessary, water-blasting the entire roof and valleys and painting.
 One layer of sealer and two coats of paint will make your roof look like new with a watertight seal.

 Metal roof restoration consists of treating all areas of rust with rubber membrane, replacing sheeting if necessary and sealing all the minor holes in the metal and around the screws.